Benedict-Liki/A-simple-website-for-a-course/README.md

-# A simple website for a course
+# A simple website for food processing and management course